NorthernL1ghts/C-Neural-Network/README.md

 # XOR Neural Network in C

-A simple multi-layer perceptron neural network written in C++ to solve the classic XOR problem using backpropagation.
+A simple multi-layer perceptron neural network written in C to solve the classic XOR problem using backpropagation.
 The network has two hidden layers and trains using a mean squared error loss function.

 ## Features